Buddy Miles: 1970s: More bands and collaborations

 Miles was signed by the record label, Casablanca Records.
 Miles' work for the label included the album released under his own name, Bicentennial Gathering of the Tribes (1976).
 The album's liner notes a quote from President John F. Kennedy concerning American Indians.
 In the mid 1970s, Miles recorded Roadrunner co-produced by long time friend Jim Paris.
-In 1980 Paris and Miles re-united, and together they produced Sneak Attack with Buddy's new band The Regiment, released by Atlantic Records in 1981.
+In 1980 Paris and Miles re-united, and together they produced Sneak Attack with Miles's new band The Regiment, released by Atlantic Records in 1981.

 1980s: The Club Fed Sessions

 Miles served a prison term for grand theft in the late 1970s and later another term for auto theft in the early 1980s.

 In late 1984 and early 1985 while living in a halfway house in Oakland, California, Miles commuted almost daily to San Rafael to collaborate with a handful of musicians and songwriters at the Ice House Studios.
+Collaborators included Producer Jim Gaines, Pat Craig and Dave Carlson from The Tazmanian Devils, David Jenkins from Pablo Cruise, Bill Craig, Tony Saunders (Merl Saunders' son) and Drew Youngs.
 The project soon moved to the Record Plant in Sausalito, where the group produced over 15 songs, ranging from funky, soulful grooves to R&B ballads.
 "Anna", the title song of the proposed album, helped Miles land his next recording job with the California Raisins.
 However, during the album's production, the Record Plant was seized by the government when its owner was indicted on drug trafficking charges.
 The musicians and employees working there began calling the studio "Club Fed"; hence the name "The Club Fed Sessions".
 The album was never released.

-In 1986, Miles performed vocals for the "California Raisins" claymation ad campaign, most notably singing "I Heard It Through the Grapevine", and also performed lead vocals on two California Raisins albums featuring 1960s R&B covers.
+In 1986, Miles performed vocals for the California Raisins claymation ad campaign, most notably singing "I Heard It Through the Grapevine", and also performed lead vocals on two California Raisins albums featuring 1960s R&B covers, and a third which featured Christmas tunes.
 In 1986 and 1987, he rejoined Carlos Santana as a vocalist on Santana's album Freedom.
 In 1987–1988, Miles moved to Southern California and with a new band toured the California coast, and the Chitlin' Circuit in the U.S. south before disbanding in early 1989.